seamplex/feenox/doc/tutorials/320-thermal/README.md

 # Summary

 Welcome to **FeenoX’s tutorial number three**.
-Here you will learn how to solve the heat conduction equation with FeenoX in all of its flavors: linear and non-linear, static and transient.
+Here you will learn how to solve the heat conduction equation with FeenoX in all of its flavors:

+ a. linear and non-linear,
+ b. static and transient.

 All the files needed to go through the tutorial are available in [FeenoX's Git repository under `doc/tutorials/320-thermal`](https://github.com/seamplex/feenox/tree/main/doc/tutorials/320-thermal).
+Make sure you also check the [heat conduction examples](https://www.seamplex.com/feenox/examples/thermal.html).

  * We start solving linear steady-state problems.
 As long as neither of the